hands-on-engineering/labs/ltspice/lab2/planning.md

 required to complete this lab or understand all the material, but may serve as a helpful reference if you need a more detailed primer than we provide here.

-### Disclaimer

-This lab glosses over topics I believe were not relevant to being able to complete the end goal of simulation with SPICE (which you will do in lab 2 if you choose to continue).
-A partial list of some topics that this manual hand-waves over is below, and hopefully if you enjoyed this lab you will go on to explore these in more depth in future classes:
-- Dependent voltage and current sources
-- Source transforms
-- Wye-Delta transforms
-- Resistance and conductance at a material level
-- Power
-- Mesh analysis
-- Supernodes

 ### Pre-requisites

 I assume you are familiar with the concepts of charge, current, and voltage.
 If